More art than science

 Can you take too much CBD?

 Having said all that, it’s important to state that there’s been no record or established evidence of a lethal dose of CBD oil.
-In fact, some patients suffering from chronic conditions have shown that it’s possible to ingest particularly high doses of CBD oil on a daily basis (somewhere in the region of 1500mg per day) without placing the human body under any kind of notable negative stress.
+In fact, for some people it’s possible to ingest particularly high doses of CBD oil on a daily basis (somewhere in the region of 1500mg per day) without placing the human body under any kind of notable stress.

 How much CBD oil should you take?

 So, if there’s no universal dose and there’s no apparent limit to the amount of CBD oil that can be tolerated by the human body, then what are the steps you need to go through in order to pinpoint the correct dosage for your body?
-It makes sense to begin by understanding the condition that you’re trying to treat.
-For example, cancer patients, suffering from a loss of appetite, will need a different dose to those dealing with epilepsy, or those trying to control the effects of chronic pain.
-Working out how much CBD for anxiety, like so many other conditions, can take time.
+It makes sense to begin by understanding why you want to consume CBD.
+If you only want to experience CBD on one part of your body, you are best off trying a topical product like a skin cream.
+If you want a full body experience, a consumable would be more suitable as a start.

 All CBD oil brands will also offer suggested doses on the product packaging itself.
 These suggestions should include a minimum and maximum dose.
-Anyone new to CBD oil should always begin with the minimum dose, whatever the condition, and then slowly work up until feeling the benefits of the CBD without suffering in any way from possible side effects.
+Anyone new to CBD oil should always begin with the minimum dose, and then slowly work up to a higher dosage if needed.

 Consider the type of CBD oil product you decide to use